prequel-dev/workshop/scenarios/cre-2024-009/README.md

 * What does the detection tell you is happening?
 * Are you able to figure out why it might be happening from the log and HTTP data in the detection?
-* Where is it coming from?
+* Where is it coming from using the graph?
 * Are you able to figure out how to mitigate the problem?

 ### Step 4: Implement mitigation (10 minutes)